 So it is highly beneficial for you to get out with the dog or walk down country lanes on a nice autumnal day, breathe in the fresh air and as they say ,clear your head’.
 I find it is great thinking time.

-As well as hiking, my husband loves to swim as he gets the benefits of the aerobic exercise, he is alone and for once he cannot be reached for half an hour!
+As well as hiking, I love to swim as he gets the benefits of the aerobic exercise, I am alone and for once I cannot be reached for half an hour!

 I would not suggest exercise as an alternative to medicines or therapies as I for one am not a medical expert.
 I would say exercise and getting out is a great tool for your mental health toolkit.
 It has so many benefits and you can do as much as you feel able to.
 Even getting out for 10 minutes is beneficial.